underscoreio/essential-scala/src/pages/object-functional/monad-error-handling.md

 Our base trait `Validation` is generic over two types, the failure type `E` and the success type `A`.
 It is sealed so we can be sure only the two concrete cases `Success` and `Failure` exist.

 To make the definition above useful we need to define `flatMap` and `map` so we can use `Validation` in a for comprehension, and a way of getting a value out of a `Validation` (we used `getOrElse` on `Option` above for this purpose).
 If you recall from [../collections/index.md](collections) the generic traversal operator is conventionally called `fold`, so that we're going to call our "get a value out" method.
-The defintions are straightforward.
+The definitions are straightforward.
 We just need to make sure that `flatMap` and `map` don't do any further processing once a `Failure` has occurred.

 ```scala
 sealed trait Validation[E,A] {